lockss/lockss.github.io/administrators/admin/setting-up/clockss-web-harvest-guidelines.md

 The LOCKSS Program contains the range at Stanford University from which most of our operations occur, and the CLOCKSS Archive contains the remaining 4 necessary IP addresses located at two of our network nodes.

-To be clear, content will only be included in the CLOCKSS archive.
-If you would like your content to also be included in the Global LOCKSS Network please reach out to lockss-publishers@lockss.org.